-The limitations of the simple BathAuto model in areas of high current speeds, means it is likely to recommend overly conservative and therefore impractical quantities of bath medicines for this site.
-Use of marine modelling of bath influence will enable more realistic bath medicine treatment quantities to be determined.
+The limitations of the simple BathAuto model in areas of high current speeds, means it is likely to recommend very conservative, and therefore impractical quantities, of bath medicines for this site.
+Use of marine modelling of bath influence will enable more realistic bath medicine treatment quantities to be determined, whilst ensuring the risk to the environment from bath medicine influence is low.
+An appropriate vertical dispersion coefficient should be determined through calibration.